madanyc/workfront-learn.en/help/planner-fundamentals-program/planner-fundamentals-plan-a-project/parent-child-task-structure-in-workfront.md

 ---
-title: Parent&8211Child Task Structure Explained
+title: Understand parent-child tasks
 description: Learn how tasks are structured using a parent-child relationship in a [!DNL Adobe Workfront] project.
 activity: use
 type: Tutorial
 team: Technical Marketing
 kt: 8774
 ---
-# Parent-child task structure in [!DNL Adobe Workfront]
+# Understand parent-child tasks

 In this video, you will learn: